mdfnam/QnA/Foundation: English Grammar.md

 ## Cases of Nouns
 Nouns have three cases:
-- Nominative or Subjective Case: subject of the verb
+- Nominative or Subjective Case: Subject of the verb
-- Accusative or Objective Case: object of the verb
+- Accusative or Objective Case: Object of the verb
-- Genitive or Possessive Case: possessor of a thing
+- Genitive or Possessive Case: Possessor of a thing

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/b3a1e706-e9fc-43ca-88a0-b91ea075bad6" width="450">